jmeirow/command_post/README.md

 Consider a purchase order.
 It "header" information about the P.O. itself and it has many P.O. "lines".

 In a traditional RDBMS, this scenario is almost always modeled as two tables:  A po_header table and a po_lines table.
 In this case, both parts of the PO become unqiuely identifiable, individually retrievable entities by virtue of being rows on a table with po_lines most likely having a surrogate key that is an IDENTITY column.

 In reality though, as Domain Driven Design points out, a purchase order line typically has no meaning, no value, unless viewed in the context of the P.O. as a whole.
-One *possible* way of modelling that is more in keeping with
-DDD is to model the P.O. as a whole (for now we'll leave out discussions of SubDomains and BoundedContexts).
+One *possible* way of modelling that is more in keeping with DDD is to model the P.O. as a whole (for now we'll leave out discussions of SubDomains and BoundedContexts).
 Why model it as a whole?
 Because being able to retrieve the ENTIRE po with a single read operation preserves the natural transactional boundary of the object.
 For instance, suppose that we want to maintain a field on the P.O. header that is essentially derived from sort of status of the lines.
-For convenience we just want to compute it has store it on the P.O. header.
+For convenience we just want to compute it has storeit on the P.O. header.
 In an RDBMS, you would HAVE TO use a transaction if the state of a line changed in such a way that this stored field on the header.
-With 4db (which I can admit stands for  Domain Driven Design Database, get it?), with 4db, when the P.O. is modeled as a single object, there is only ONE write to the database, so the transaction is implicit, around the natual transactional boundaries of the object itself.
+With CommandPost (which I can admit stands for  Domain Driven Design Database, get it?), with CommandPost, when the P.O. is modeled as a single object, there is only ONE write to the database, so the transaction is implicit, around the natual transactional boundaries of the object itself.

-With 4db, you certainly COULD model our example "the RDBMS way".
+With CommandPost, you certainly COULD model our example "the RDBMS way".
 Let's take a look at how to model the PO in each of the two approaches.